-Constantly advancing technology in recent years has seen the development of a number of alternatively fuelled vehicles such as hydrogen fuel cells, compressed natural gas and other such innovations.
+Constantly advancing technology in recent years has seen the development of a number of alternatively fuelled vehicles designed to run on hydrogen, compressed natural gas and other such innovations.
 At present this EVC Strategy focuses purely on plug-in EV's.
 This reflects the increase in EV ownership within the area, however the Council recognises that over time it may be necessary to address the plausible challenge of other fuel types and technologies, and we will continue to observe developments with a keen interest.